SniperOO7/VIP-Premium-FULL-VERSION/README.md

     - 10.5.2020 - Added bhop for VIP (for full version)
     - 10.5.2020 - Added custom tags for VIP (for full version)
     - 11.05.2020 - Added shield for VIP, added message when you give someone VIP or remove VIP with sound + some fix (for full version)
+    - 12.05.2020 - Fixed bugs, added bodycolor for VIP (for full version)

 * **VIP Flag: a**